MrMYHuang/taq/README.rst

 The following lists requirements to build and run all functions of TAQ app:

 * Visual Studio 2017 or above is strongly recommanded.
-* Windows 10 SDK 10.0.14393.0 is recommanded.
+* Windows 10 SDK 10.0.14393.0 or above is recommanded.
-* Syncfusion Essential Studio for UWP.
-The version 14.3.0.52 is recommanded.
-Free trail download: https://www.syncfusion.com/products/uwp
+* Essential Studio Enterprise Edition.
+Get a Community license for UWP from: https://www.syncfusion.com/
 * HockeyApp ID.
 Free sign up at: http://hockeyapp.net
 * Bing Maps service token.
 Free acquire key at: https://www.bingmapsportal.com/
 * Auth0 domain and client ID.
 Free sign up at: http://auth0.com